 The Tūhono central web service was developed in July 2009 to provide direct and automated updates of member's information to an iwi's database system.
 Besides automatically updating an iwi's database and capturing new registrations, the Tūhono web service ensures the network copes with technological changes.
 The service has high levels of security comparable to those used by banks.

-Tūhono links to the Electoral Enrolment Centre database, which is fed information by the Ministry of Transport, Land Transport, New Zealand Post and Department of Internal Affairs.
+Tūhono links to the Electoral Commission database, which is fed information by the Ministry of Transport, Land Transport, New Zealand Post and Department of Internal Affairs.
 This means that on the 15th of every month your iwi can be automatically and directly notified whenever a person changes their address details on their driver's license, car registration form or change of address form at the post office.
 It also updates when a person legally changes their name or dies.

 However for your iwi to be updated automatically and directly, you and your whānau must be registered with Tūhono.